|

 this was later extended to “three clear Sundays”.

-1834, the bodies of all criminals executed were buried within the precincts of
+After 1834, the bodies of all criminals executed were buried within the

-the prison in which they were last confined, in unmarked graves whose locations
+precincts of the prison in which they were last confined, in unmarked graves

-executed for crimes other than murder could be claimed by relatives and friends
+1834 those executed for crimes other than murder could be claimed by relatives

-normal for men and women to be sentenced together at the end of a county assize
+It was normal for men and women to be sentenced together at the end of a

-as to draw the biggest crowd.
-In 1817, the
+held on a market day (often a Saturday) so as to draw the biggest crowd.
+In 1817, the famous prison reformer,

 found "also six men waiting to be hanged and seven young children."